SteveMilesQuant/levelUpLearning/README.md

 	* Click "Save" and you should get a URL you can visit
 4. Allow access to this URL from Google
 	* Retrace your steps with "Set up test authentication" above and instead use the URL just generated by AWS
+	* You may need to add an additional URL for the callback, as I found it would insert "cell-1-" into the original URL for some reason
+5. (Bonus) CI/CD: you can see how you might manage CI/CD for this through github by looking at ./.github/workflows/lambda-cicd-pipeline.yml

+### Docker/EC2 Deployment

+mv .env .env.bak
+grep -v '^DB_HOST' .env.bak > .env
+echo DB_HOST=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}') >> .env
+rm .env.bak

+sudo docker stop lul-container sudo docker rm lul-container sudo docker rmi level-up-learning sudo docker build -t level-up-learning . sudo docker run -d --env-file .env --name lul-container -p 8000:8000 level-up-learning curl localhost:8000